jasonkwong11/trendster-cli-gem/NOTES.md

 4. force that to build the CLI interface
 5. stub out the interface
 6. start making things real

+  -What is a trend/trending item?
+    A trending item has a name.
+    A trending item has a social media site it belongs to.
+    A trending item has a URL.
+    A trending Twitter item has a tweet count.
+    A trending Facebook item has a description.
+    A trending Youtube item has a view count.
+    A trending Google item has a ranking.

 7. discover objects
 8. program